-Figure \ref{xgluon_kaon} shows the normalized gluon distribution xg$^{K}$(x,Q$^{2}$)/<xg$^{K}$> of the kaon in the large-$x$ region that we predicted, at Q$^{2}$ = 4 GeV$^{2}$.
-Through comparing the kaon gluon distribution, it was found that our results are consistent with the DSE'20 \cite{Cui:2020tdf} in the $\overline{MS}$ scheme and the lattice QCD calculations \cite{Salas-Chavira:2021wui}.
+Figure \ref{xgluon_kaon} shows our normalized gluon distribution $xg^{K}(x,Q^{2})/\left<xg^{K}\right>$ of the kaon in the large-$x$ region at $Q^{2}$ = 4 GeV$^{2}$.
+By comparing the kaon gluon distributions, one sees that our result is consistent with the DSE'20 \cite{Cui:2020tdf} in the $\overline{MS}$ scheme and the lattice QCD calculation \cite{Salas-Chavira:2021wui}.

-The kaon gluon distribution xg$^{\pi}$(x, Q$^{2}$) we obtained at Q$^{2}$ = 10 GeV$^{2}$ from a global QCD analysis is shown in Fig. \ref{xgluon_Bouurely_kaon}, and compared with the Bourrely's results from the statistical model using meson-induced Drell-Yan and quarkonium production data \cite{Bourrely:2023yzi}.
+Our kaon gluon distribution $xg^{K}(x, Q^{2})$ at $Q^{2}$ = 10 GeV$^{2}$ from a global QCD analysis is shown in Fig. \ref{xgluon_Bouurely_kaon}, compared with Bourrely's result from an analysis of meson-induced Drell-Yan and quarkonium production data within a statistical model \cite{Bourrely:2023yzi}.

-In order to compare with other theoretical calculation results, we calculate the first four moments of the pion and kaon gluon distributions at different Q$^{2}$.
-The moments of the momentum fraction of gluon distribution is written as follows,
+In order to compare with more other theoretical calculations, we calculate the first four moments of the pion and kaon gluon distributions at different Q$^{2}$.
+The moments of the gluon distribution is defined as follows,